Key takeaways

 Prepare the bank reconciliation statement

-- Start with statement closing balance, or ledger closing balance.
+- Start with statement closing balance (or ledger closing balance).

-- List adjustments to bank balance, add deposits in transit, deduct outstanding payments, include any bank errors.
+- List adjustments to bank balance: add deposits in transit, deduct outstanding payments, include any bank errors.

 - Arrive at adjusted bank balance.

-- Ensure adjusted bank balance equals adjusted ledger balance after postings, if not, investigate.
+- Ensure adjusted bank balance equals adjusted ledger balance after postings.
+If not, investigate.

 Investigate anomalies and fraud red flags